-Along with those crazy moves have also come crazy rumors involving potential trades that either fell through or just did not have the kind of steam the media was giving to them.
+Along with those crazy moves have also come Bucks news that delved on insane rumors involving potential trades that either fell through or just did not have the kind of steam the media was giving to them.

 With that in mind, here are three of the craziest-ever trade rumors involving the Bucks.